Asia M&A bonanza fuelled by Southeast Asia, private equity deals

 He expects M&A in digital infrastructure such as data centres, telecommunication towers and the consumer sector, as well as real estate transactions, particularly in Singapore, as companies reassess office markets.

-Other chunky deals in Southeast Asia included the $18 billion merger of Grab's Indonesian rival Gojek with local e-commerce firm Tokopedia, and a $15 billion merger of the units of Malaysian telecoms firm Axiata Group (AXIA.KL) and Norway's Telenor (TEL.OL). read more
+Other chunky deals in Southeast Asia included the $18 billion merger of Grab’s Indonesian rival Gojek with local e-commerce firm Tokopedia, and a $15 billion merger of the units of Malaysian telecoms firm Axiata Group and Norway’s Telenor.

 “We’re only half way through the year, but if market conditions remain constructive and based on our backlog, we look well placed to break all records,” said David Biller, head of Citigroup’s Southeast Asia banking, capital markets and advisory business.